-Adventure-seekers staying in central London hotels can soon take advantage of the upcoming Freeze Festival.
+Adventure-seekers staying in The Montcalm London Marble Arch Hotel can soon take advantage of the upcoming Freeze Festival.

 Taking over the Battersea Power Station, the event will convert the site into a winter sports destination.

 Featuring jaw-dropping ski and snowboarding contests, alongside performances from Groove Armada, Zane Lowe and award-winning MC Beardyman, the festival attempts to be appealing to participants as well as spectators.

 “The UK’s biggest winter sports and music event, Freeze Festival, is back at London’s Battersea Power Station for its fourth year,” commented Visit London.

 “Don’t miss your chance to see the world’s best skiers and snowboarders compete on the huge 100m-long, 32m-high snow kicker.”